Spearhead Traverse - Whistler

 The Proper Way to Ski Whistler Blackcomb

-A stunning high level U-shaped ski traverse linking Blackcomb and Whistler Mountains via a series of glaciers, summits and mountain passes.
-It has been described as a classic Canadian Ski Mountaineering objective and has often been compared to, in quality, the world famous Haute Route.
+The Spearhead is a stunning, high-level, U-shaped ski traverse linking Blackcomb and Whistler Mountains via a series of glaciers, summits and mountain passes.
+The traverse has been described as a classic Canadian Ski Mountaineering objective and has often been compared, in quality, to the world-famous Haute Route.

-All superlatives aside, here is what you really need to know about the Spearhead Traverse: 35 km, 13 wild glaciers, 11 mountain passes, jaw-dropping views, deep pristine snow and almost all of it is exclusively in alpine territory.
-For our visitors this by far the best way to ski tour the Whistler Backcountry and for the locals, well, you can't really call yourself a Coast Mountain Skier until you have done the Spearhead Traverse.
+All superlatives aside, here is what you really need to know about the Spearhead Traverse: 35 km, 13 wild glaciers, 11 mountain passes, countless jaw-dropping views, and endlessly deep, pristine snow, almost all in the alpine territory.
+For our visitors, this is by far the best way to ski tour the Whistler Backcountry, and for the locals, well, you can't really call yourself a Coast Mountain Skier until you have done the Spearhead Traverse.

-Let our Ski Guides worry about navigation, avalanche hazard assessment and crevasses, all you need to do is hike up to glorious mountain passes, ski some epic powder runs and appreciate some seriously magnificent views.
+Let our Ski Guides manage the navigation, avalanche hazard assessment and crevasses.
+All you need to do is hike up to glorious mountain passes, ski some epic powder runs and appreciate some seriously magnificent views.

 Length: 3 Days

 Elevations: 1300m - 2600m

 Terrain: Open bowls, glades, pillows, alpine faces and couloirs.
 A good mix of elevations and aspects